Learning the structure of Bayesian Networks via the bootstrap: Introduction

-This paper frames the optimization problem within {\em submodular set functions theory} \cite{submod}, a class of functions in discrete optimization problems characterized by {\em diminishing returns}, and for which greedy algorithms yield provably optimal results with high probability \cite{Nemhauser}.
-The main theoretical contribution is to show that, asymptotically, the \BN{} {\em score function is in expectation submodular}, regardless of the regularization term.
-This result not only explains the practical success of greedy regularised \removed{\sf ML} search algorithms, but also suggests a more robust algorithm where asymptotic conditions are simulated via a bootstrap procedure \cite{Efron}.
-This approach of course does not solve the Markov equivalence problem; to address that, we follow an early intuition of Koller and Friedman and devise a data-driven strategy (again based on bootstrap) to estimate a partial ordering on the set of nodes, effectively playing the role of an informative prior over graph structures \cite{Friedman,teyssier2012ordering}.
+This paper presents a new approach to the optimisation problem for \BN{} structural learning.
+Our method relies on simulating asymptotic conditions via a bootstrap procedure \cite{Efron}.
+By bootstrapping we can estimate the frequency of each edge in the model (i.e., a conditional dependence $x\mid y$), but cannot solve the Markov equivalence problem; to address that, we follow an early intuition of Koller and Friedman and devise a data-driven strategy (again based on bootstrap) to estimate a partial ordering on the set of nodes, effectively playing the role of an informative prior over graph structures \cite{Friedman,teyssier2012ordering}.
 Our approach therefore decouples the tasks of restricting the search space to a suitable basin of attraction, and optimising within that basin.
 Extensive experimentation on simulated data sets shows that the proposed algorithm outperforms several variants of regularised scores \removed{\sf ML}, and an experiment on a cancer genomics application shows how the approach can lead to insightful structure discovery on real life data science problems.

-The rest of the paper is organised as follows.
-In Section \ref{sec:back} we introduce the necessary background, and in Section \ref{sec:example} we use an example to outline the intuition that motivates this work.
-In Sections \ref{sec:analysis} and \ref{sec:appr} we first investigate the relation of the optimization problem within submodular set functions, and then derive a new algorithm that exploits such a relation.
-We conclude with case studies and discussion in Sections \ref{sec:cases} and \ref{sec:conc}.